tailix/libkernaux/CONTRIBUTING.md

 * If you change the behavior (even just fix a bug) of **libkernaux** (stable) or [libc](/libc), add a record to [ChangeLog](/ChangeLog).

+* Don't commit binary files
+* Don't commit configuration files of your editor or IDE

+### Programming mistakes

 * Avoid stupid errors with:
 * `NULL` pointers and `nil`/`None`/whatever objects
 * Type sizes (like `long` on 32-bit and 64-bit)
 * Integer arithmetic overflow
 * Bit shift
 * Endianness (byte order)
 * Thread safety
 * Undefined behavior
 * Logical expressions (tautology, whatever)
 * Checking for an error (return value, pointer argument, whatever)
 * Use of not fully initialized data
 * Not reading beyond a buffer, array or string
   * The index of the last item, which is less than the buffer size
   * Negative indices
   * The terminating null character in a string
 * Allowed values of arguments
 * Possible values of parameters
 * Operator precedence
 * Default case in switch statements
 * Braces (curly brackets) around code blocks